gitter-badger/ethvtx/rtfd/tutorial.md

 `network_contracts` is an arrau of **Truffle** artifacts, and will be used to determine network compatibility based only on the network of the given contracts.

+`web3_loader` is a custom web3 fetcher.

+And the last argument is the configuration.

 Your instance is ready to be run, but you can still tweak your store before running it.